Two Mothers (1916 film): Plot

 The Grand Opera house has staged a production of Carmen.
 They have yet to select a Prima Donna for the role of the gypsy girl, Carmen.
 The leading role has called out for auditions.
 When the tryouts finish, only two women remain Nine Angus and Violetta Andree.

 Some years ago, Nina Angus married Richard Angus.
 Nina's husband had a son from a previous marriage, Richard (Dick) Angus Jr., and the couple has raised the 12-year-old boy as their own.
 Richard has a disability, and Nina provides the sole support for the family.
-Their finances have taken a turn for the worst, and the family depends on Nina securing this job.
+Their finances have taken a turn for the worse, and the family depends on Nina securing this job.
 Recently, Nina has struggled to find work.
 Nina returns home to relax after experiencing another grueling day of auditions.
 The family has dinner together, and after Dick goes to bed, Nina has a serious talk with her husband.
 Nina mentions she only has one serious rival she must outperform.
 The problem, Nina admits, is her competition is more accomplished and can sing better than she.
 She explains her rival's name to be none other than Violetta Andree, the ex-wife of Richard and Dick's birth mother.
 Violetta is a local favorite in town, and her engagement book is seldom empty.

 Richard reveals to Nina the reason he and Violetta divorced so many years ago.
 He tells Nina that Violetta was a flirt and always in the company of men.
 He said in the end; she had abandoned him, her home, and her child.
 Richard had no choice but to seek a divorce.
 Nina believed Richard's story, and the two commiserated together.
 Richard retires early.
 Later that evening, there is a knock on the door, and when Nina opens the door, Violetta is standing on the porch.
 She wants to talk about her 12-year-old son.

 Violetta feels now that she is successful, she would like to gain full guardianship of her son.
 Knowing Nina and the family are financially strapped, she offers many inducements.
 Violetta finally offers to feint illness, thus giving the part of Carmen to Nina if she will give up custody of the boy.
 Nina still trusts her husband's description of Violetta's home-wrecking past.
 She refuses!
 Nina tells Violetta, she is the only mother Richard Jr. has ever known.
 She couldn't give him up now, especially with Violetta's history.